buda-base/embedded-reader-import/README.md

 [spreadsheet screenshot]

-For texts running from a specific page to another page, add these four things to the tsv files:

-it's  where <start volume> and <end volume> are optional
+For texts running from a specific page to another page, add these four things to the tsv files (<start volume> and <end volume> are optional):

 ```
 W123(120,347,3,5) title